School of Social Work

 Many faculty and administrators are actively involved in urban social work practice, consultation, research, and scholarship.
 The School provides fertile ground both for those with a long-standing interest in the urban environment and for those new to the field who wish to explore the dynamic realm of urban social work practice.

 BUSSW ’s composition reflects the changing face of the urban environment and attracts students with diverse racial, ethnic, cultural, religious, and economic backgrounds; students with disabilities; gay, lesbian, bisexual, and transgendered students; and students of various ages and life experience.

 A particular emphasis is placed on the recruitment of ALANA students (African Americans/Blacks, Latinos, Asian Americans/Pacific Islanders, and Native Americans).
 Scholarships earmarked for ALANA students have provided important support for this effort.

 There is also a special scholarship for students with disabilities—the Wendy Carol Byers Memorial Scholarship.
 To assist with its recruitment programs for students with disabilities, all of the School’s sites are wheelchair accessible.
 The staff also works closely with the Boston University Disability Services Office to provide appropriate support for students.

-Boston University is accredited by the New England Association of Schools and Colleges, Inc., one of six nationally recognized accrediting agencies.
-In addition, the MSW degree program at the Boston University School of Social Work and its satellite programs in northeastern and southeastern Massachusetts are fully accredited by the Council on Social Work Education.
+Boston University is accredited by the New England Association of Schools and Colleges (NEASC), one of six nationally recognized accrediting agencies.
+In addition, the MSW degree program at the Boston University School of Social Work is fully accredited by the Council on Social Work Education (CSWE).